Czesław Niemen: Early life

-Niemen was born in Stare Wasiliszki in the Nowogródek Voivodeship of the Second Polish Republic (now in the Grodno Region of Belarus).
-Czesław Niemen belonged to a community of Belarusians and Poles, living outside the eastern borders of contemporary Poland, on the eastern lands of the historical Polish–Lithuanian Commonwealth (called 'Kresy' – 'borderlands' – in Polish).
-Czesław Niemen studied in Grodno at "State college.
+Niemen was born in Stare Wasiliszki in the Nowogródek Voivodeship of the Second Polish Republic (now in the Grodno Region of Belarus), to parents Antoni Wydrzycki (1896–1960) and Anna (née Markiewicz; 1897–1986).
+Niemen belonged to a community of Poles living outside the eastern borders of contemporary Poland, on the eastern lands of the historical Polish–Lithuanian Commonwealth (called 'Kresy' – 'borderlands' – in Polish).
+Czesław's father, Antoni, was a piano tuner, which had an impact on the young Niemen.
+From the age of 10, he was involved in both school and church choirs, sometimes playing organ accompaniment.
+Niemen briefly studied piano in Grodno at the pedagogical State College for one year, after which he was expelled for truancy.
+Aside from music, he also showed an interest in drawing and painting from an early age.